mindyouragents/mindyouragents.github.io/_posts/2025-04-02-is-ai-really-intelligent.markdown

 y = f(x)
 $$

-Besides, any AI/ML-based use case that has seen the light of production, is 10-20% AI/ML and 80-90% elegant software engineering: APIs, security, rate limiting, data engineering, caching, monitoring, etc.
+Besides, any machine learning use case that has seen the light of production, is 10-20% ML and 80-90% elegant software engineering: APIs, security, rate limiting, data engineering, caching, monitoring, etc.